jansete/gotta-shit/README.md

 - When add new place, add posibility to only paste fastpokemap URL with latitude and longitude.

+- Schedule activation: define time when scanning start.
+Only one schedule by place.

+- Register who user activate a place.

+- Other sections:

+- - My common places: All sites that you have activated order by activated times desc.

+- Add countdown.js to time left.

 # Description

 A little application in Laravel to mark the best sites to shit.